 Your body is either digesting or repairing.
 If you are always eating, then it can’t really repair itself.
 That is why fasting is so good for you because you are literally repairing yourself inside and out.

-I strongly recommend you to quit snacking forever, I don’t remember the last time I snack.
-When I eat my 2 meals a day, I eat everything there and then.
+I strongly recommend you to quit snacking forever; I don’t remember the last time I snack.
+When I eat my two meals a day, I eat everything there and then.
 It keeps me healthy, in weight, in focus, work longer, and I feel much better this way.

 6. Seasoning and Spices